Smithsonian/ngeht-challenge-content/content/challenge3.md

 - Antenna pointing offsets: 2” rms for each station, stable over a scan
 - For Sgr A\* models: each frame was scattered with a refractive scattering screen.
 The screen is static and self-consistent between frequencies.
 - Network calibration was applied, using the (varying) source model flux to calibrate ALMA-APEX and JCMT-SMA
 - All Stokes parameters were simulated.
-No polarization leakage was added to the data.
+- No polarization leakage was added to the data.
+- No R/L gain offsets were applied.
+- The data have been corrected for parallactic angle rotation.